thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 section of the documentation for additional information.

-The way that ODOP:Spring handles material property data is dependent on the user specified settings of the Calculation Inputs:  Material\_Type and Prop\_Calc\_Method.
+The way that ODOP:Spring handles material property data is dependent on the user specified settings of the Calculation Inputs Material\_Type and Prop\_Calc\_Method.
 Note that by default, when using a material selected from the materials table, allowable stresses are calculated as a function of wire diameter.
-In general, the user may ignore these details and use the defaults built into the program.
-Establish material property values simply by selecting a Material\_Type.
+In general, the user may ignore these details and simply establish material property values by selecting a Material\_Type.
 In the case that more control of material property data entering the calculations is desired, the details provided in [Prop_Calc_Method](./advancedSpringOperations) and